chainflip-io/chainflip-backend/PRACTICES.md

 `chore`: Code has been moved, dead code removed, file renamed, merging imports, function name typos, changing module structure, bumping dependency versions etc. There shouldn't be any code changes in a `chore` commit.
 `doc`: Comments, READMEs and any other form of documentation e.g. diagrams have been changed.

+The order of prececedece is as listed.
+So if a commit includes a feature and test changes you'd use feature.

 ## Code

 ## Development Operations